Henry Slade (rugby union): Personal life

-Slade's mother is Jayne and he is the oldest of three boys, his brother Seb (b.1995) is an actor, and the youngest, Albert (b.2000), is a rugby player and student.
+Slade's mother is Jayne and he is the oldest of three boys; his brother Seb (b.
+1995) is an actor, and the youngest, Albert (b.
+2000), is a rugby player and student.

 Slade has Type 1 diabetes, and often injects insulin at half-time in a game.

 Slade is the great nephew of former Portsmouth F.C. footballer Geoff Williamson.

 In March 2020, Slade and his wife, Megan, announced that they were expecting their first child.
-On 14 August 2020, Megan gave birth to a daughter, Olive Margot Slade.
-Slade announced the birth of their second daughter, Orli in September 2023.
+On 14 August 2020, Megan gave birth to a daughter.

 Slade has been criticised for comments he made in an interview in May 2021 where he stated that he would not take a vaccine for COVID-19.
 He has since made a statement through his club clarifying that his remarks were not to be taken as opposition to the Government's vaccine roll-out.